bendtherules/bendtherules.github.com/posts/variable-resolution-within-functions.md

 ### Scope creation

 When a function is called, it creates a new execution context.
-Now execution context has a property called LexicalEnvironment (LE).
+Now, execution context has a property called LexicalEnvironment (LE).
 This LE is (roughly speaking) the current scope which is used for lookup.
 Because function should have its own scope, so a new FunctionEnvironment (function scope) is created and set to LE.
 So, till now - when a function is called, it gets a new execution context, whose LE points to a new function scope.
 This new scope will contain function's own local variables.